 Would you like to visit a National Park for free?
 Good news!
-Once again, the US National Parks Service will offer free entrance to all National Park Service sites on select days in 2021.
-Even better news, we get one additional day this year to celebrate the one-year anniversary of the “Great American Outdoors Act.”
-With six dates spread throughout the year, we hope that you can find at least one that works for you!
+Once again, the US National Parks Service will offer free entrance to all National Park Service sites on select days in 2022.
+Sadly, we lost the National Park Service Birthday day so it’s back down to five days this year.
+With five dates spread throughout the year, we hope that you can find at least one that works for you!

 How to Visit US National Parks for Free